-Located in River North, Tallboy Taco is a cozy, café light-strewn taqueria set up inside Nacional 27 that's offering counter-service lunch, full-service dinner, eight killer taco varieties (including a 12-hour smoked brisket taco, a shredded adobo chicken taco, and a meatless beer-battered avocado taco), and a tallboy selection that runs more than a dozen brews deep.
+River North Give it up for Lettuce Entertain You, which has successfully pulled off a restaurant-within-a-restaurant Inception-style stunt that involves tacos and 24oz cans of beer.
+It's called Tallboy Taco, and it's a cozy, café light-strewn taqueria set up inside Nacional 27 that's offering counter-service lunch, full-service dinner, eight killer taco varieties (including a 12-hour smoked brisket taco, a shredded adobo chicken taco, and a meatless beer-battered avocado taco), and a tallboy selection that runs more than a dozen brews deep.

-The guys behind Three Aces unleashed this spot in West Town.
-While Charlatan may lack the raucous vibe of its sister restaurant, it doesn't lack the fantastic cuisine: American farm-to-table and Italian influences produce standouts like Slagel Farm beef carpaccio, skate wing, house-made pastas, and pig’s head for two.
+West Town The bros behind Three Aces on Taylor St have just unleashed their latest project, and while it lacks the raucous vibe of its sister restaurant, it doesn't lack the food's deliciousness: American farm-to-table and Italian influences produce standouts like Slagel Farm beef carpaccio, skate wing, house-made pastas, and pig’s head for two.

-With leather banquettes, chandeliers, and even a 12-seat espresso bar, Kanela's the perfect place to score breakfast sandwiches to-go on your way to work, or stop in and linger over bacon waffles drenched in bourbon caramel, red velvet French toast, new menu additions like a Southwest chicken wrap, and a weekends-only BYOB Bloody Mary bar.
+Wicker Park Given the success of its Lakeview and Old Town locations, it was safe to assume that a third Kanela Breakfast Club was coming, especially now that it's here: Wicker Park just added this new space, which looks similar to the others, with leather banquettes, chandeliers, and even a 12-seat espresso bar.
+Score breakfast sandwiches to-go on your way to work, or stop in and linger over bacon waffles drenched in bourbon caramel, red velvet French toast, new menu additions like a Southwest chicken wrap, and a weekends-only BYOB Bloody Mary bar.

-This casual Clark St resto boasts a straightforward menu loaded with American favorites.
-Fill up on beer-saturated IPA cheese spread on pumpernickel toast, get in on the aptly-named "Double Napkin" burger, and liquor up with your choice of "old-school", "new-school", and/or (probably and) "summer school" cocktails.
+Andersonville This casual Clark St resto is the latest from Marty Fosse (Anteprima, Azzurra, Ombra, Acre) and partners Jim Dragatsis and Sandeep Malhotra, and boasts a straightforward menu loaded with American favorites.
+Fill up on beer-saturated IPA cheese spread on pumpernickel toast, get in on the aptly-named "Double Napkin" burger (applewood-smoked bacon, sharp cheddar, special sauce, fried egg), and liquor up with your choice of "old-school", "new-school", and/or (probably and) "summer school" cocktails.